 How are Rick's tours different today — the hotels, for instance — compared to when you first began guiding?

 So much has changed.
 Our tour hotels have definitely improved.
 It used to be typical for everyone to share bathrooms and walk to a shower down the hall.
 I remember making sign-up sheets for shower times (and feeling sorry for the late ones who got cold water)!
-Now it would be rare to NOT have a private bath and plenty of hot water.
+Now it would be rare to not have a private bath and plenty of hot water.
 Today's hotels are lovely.

 Has your work as a guide changed very much?

 That's better, too.
 As guides, we no longer have to spend our rest stop breaks on the pay phone making and confirming reservations, since we all use cell phones and email now.
 Also, expenses and accounting no longer take up much time, as it's all been streamlined and put online.
-That allows me to concentrate on my tour members and giving them the best tour possible.
+That allows me to concentrate on my tour members and give them the best tour possible.
 I also think that the local guides we use are consistently outstanding now.
 Years ago, when we were first trying out local guides (pretty much auditioning them in front of our groups), there were some painful moments.

 Is it true that your first job with Rick was to actually fund a tour?

-Yes, right after I left the bank (and before I'd ever dreamed of guiding tours) I signed up to go on a Rick Steves Spain and Portugal tour.
+Yes, right after I left the bank (and before I'd ever dreamed of guiding tours) I signed up to go on a Rick Steves Spain & Portugal tour.
 A few days before my flight, I got a call from Rick's office, asking if I could take along a stack of money and give it to the guide!
 The company hadn't started using credit cards yet, and this tour had gotten overlooked.
 I think they trusted me since I'd worked at a bank.
 Rick personally came to my condo with a pile of cash — and a moneybelt — and told me very solemnly that there would be no tour if this didn't get there.
 The guide was very happy when I showed up.